Democrat Party (Thailand)

 The Democrat Party made its best showings in parliament in 1948, 1976, and 1996.
 It has never won an outright parliamentary majority.
-The party's electoral support bases are southern Thailand and Bangkok, although election results in Bangkok have fluctuated widely.
+The party's electoral support bases are southern Thailand and Bangkok, although the party's strength in Bangkok has declined rapidly since the 2019 general election.
 Since 2004, Democrat candidates won three elections for the governorship of Bangkok.
-From 2005 to 2019, the Democrat Party was led by Abhisit Vejjajiva, former prime minister.
+From 2005 to 2019 and since 2025, the Democrat Party has been led by Abhisit Vejjajiva, former prime minister.

 Names

 The Thai name of the party, Prachathipat (ประชาธิปัตย์), is derived from the word prachathipatai (ประชาธิปไตย) which means 'democracy', 'democratic' or 'democrat'.
 The party said it wanted the term to mean the people in whom democracy is vested.

 History

 Party founding

 The Democrat Party was founded by Khuang Aphaiwong on 5 April 1946, but the party considers 6 April as the party's founding day, to coincide with Chakri Memorial Day, as a conservative and royalist party, following the January 1946 elections.
 Early members included royalists opposed to Pridi Phanomyong and former Seri Thai underground resistance members.
 The party competed against the parties affiliated with Pridi Phanomyong and the Progressive Party of brothers Seni and Kukrit Pramoj.
 In the January 1946 elections, the Pridi-led coalition had won a majority in parliament.
 However, Pridi declined the nomination as prime minister and the parliament appointed Khuang as premier.
 Khuang resigned in March 1946, after being defeated on a bill, and was replaced by Pridi.
 The smaller Progress Party later merged with the Democrat Party.